 In the Catholic church, you are required to do a count in October, to count every mass or liturgy service we have and then average it out… we look at trends and that gets actually reported up to the Vatican.
 It’s a big thing.

 One month per year, Catholic parishes around the world are required to report attendance numbers from their local churches all the way up to the Pope.
 That’s a huge, global enterprise.
 And it all depends on volunteers manually counting every service-goer who walks through the door.

 Although, it doesn’t have to.

-Friar Rick found Density online and ordered a number of our people counting sensors for the entrances to the Franciscan Church of the Assumption.
+Friar Rick found Density online and ordered a number of our Entry sensors for the entrances to the Franciscan Church of the Assumption.